jingtaozhan/jingtaozhan.github.io/_pages/about.md

 # 🔥 Research Statement

+One of the key purposes of this personal website is to explain my research journey and interests.
+In the following paragraphs, I’ll begin by sharing the focus of my Ph.D. work, then describe how my understanding of AI research has evolved, and finally, outline my current research interests.

 During my PhD, my research primarily focused on the field of information retrieval, a domain with both deep academic value and significant industrial relevance.
 Search engines and recommender systems are typical applications of this area.
 Research in this direction not only enhances user satisfaction but also drives tangible business value.
 I have worked on building more effective retrieval models, improving their efficiency, and expanding the capabilities of retrieval systems.
 Some of my work has received notable recognition, including Best Paper Awards at two of the top conferences in the field.
 These were the first such honors awarded to researchers from Chinese institutions, and the impact of these contributions continues to resonate in the industry.

 **So, what am I currently interested in?**